Apply UAE Visa Online

 Uruguay

-Also, the citizens of the following countries can stay for a period of 30 days without a visa:
+Also, the citizens of the following countries can stay for 30 days without a visa:

 Apart from these nations, there are several countries whose citizens do not need to avail of a visa beforehand.
 They can get one when they enter the country.
 Those countries are: